Synthesizing, Mapping, or Describing the Results

 In recent times, evidence syntheses of qualitative research is gaining popularity.
 Data synthesis in these studies may be termed as “meta-synthesis”.
 As with narrative or descriptive synthesis, there are a myriad of approaches to meta-synthesis.

-(this content courtesy of University of South Australia Library)
+(the above content courtesy of University of South Australia Library)

 Librarians can help write the methods section of your review for publication, to ensure clarity and transparency of the search process.
 However, we encourage evidence synthesis teams to engage statisticians to carry out their data syntheses.